Pre-Raphaelites project wins award

 The Pre-Raphaelite Online Resource was funded by the JISC Digitisation programme and created by the Birmingham Museums & Art Gallery.

-3 Responses to “Pre-Raphaelites project wins award”
+3 replies on “Pre-Raphaelites project wins award”

 Leave a Reply